 - Webinars: Staring June 2022 lookout for enablement sessions focused on dataflows to data prep migration.
 We will conduct learning day sessions specially focused on this topic.

 - Blogs: Multiple posts highlighting the migration process, and new capabilities.
-Here’s one to help you get started.
+Here’s one to help you get started plus this one for an end-to-end approach.
 Look for MOAR to come.

 We have the following resources available:

 - Data Prep Blogs

 - Product Ranking using Recipes – Explore how you can rank your products with recipes

 - Workshop: White Space Analysis using Clustering transform in CRMA Data Prep

 - Product Feature Videos:

 - CRM Analytics Trailblazer Community

 As I mentioned earlier we value transparency the most and feel that the best way for us to ensure a successful transition is to be open about our intent and let you tell us what you need to make this a reality.
 If you’re new to Recipes, start hitting the trails on Trailhead to learn more.
 Then, start building a very basic recipe.
 If you’re a Dataflow pro, take your complex dataflows and convert them to recipes.
 Do you have more questions about recipes or do you have a use case that you can’t figure out how to implement in dataflows?
 Ask us!